 Export Spatial Data

 The Merge Layers tool copies features from two layers into a new layer.
 The layers to be merged must contain the same feature types (points, lines, or polygons).
-You can control how the fields from the input layers are joined and copied; see the following examples:
+You can control how the fields from the input layers are joined and copied; review the following examples:

 The Overlay Layers tool combines two or more layers into a single layer.
-You can think of overlay as peering through a stack of maps and creating a single map containing all the information found in the stack.
+You can think of overlay as looking through a stack of maps and creating a single map containing all the information found in the stack.
 Overlay is much more than a merging of line work; all the attributes of the features taking part in the overlay are carried through to the final product.
 Overlay is used to answer one of the most basic questions of geography: What is on top of what?
 This tool can be used to answer questions such as the following:

-Execute an analysis tool
+Run an analysis tool

-- On the app toolbar, click Explore and click Analysis.
+- On the Explore tab, click Analysis.

 - From the Analysis drop-down menu, click Use Proximity and choose Create Travel-Time Areas.